boolaz/BooLet/README.md

     booLet12.py -f odhiu --anomaly sqlfile,sqli

-The result will be as this :
+The result will be the following one :

     sqlfile|2014-12-07|04:24:49|46.161.41.31|/Agenda.sql
     encoded,shell,sqli|2014-12-10|17:21:19|61.182.202.57|/insert+into%3A%2C%45%56%76%54%4E%3A%2E%45